-California Becomes First State To End Cash Bail
+California Becomes First State To End Cash Bail After 40-Year Fight

 "We are concerned that the system that's being put into place by this bill is too heavily weighted toward detention and does not have sufficient safeguards to ensure that racial justice is provided in the new system," the ACLU's Natasha Minsker told NPR,

-Raj Jayadev, co-founder of Silicon Valley De-Bug , said like the ACLU, his group is a former supporter of the bill.
+Raj Jayadev, co-founder of advocacy organization Silicon Valley De-Bug, said like the ACLU, his group is a former supporter of the bill.
 Ultimately, as it is written, he told the Sacramento Bee, the law discriminates against the poor.

 "They took our rallying cry of ending money bail and used it against us to further threaten and criminalize and jail our loved ones."

-And then there's the end to the state's bail bond industry.
+And there's the end to the state's bail bond industry.

 "We're gone.
 We're done.
 As of today the bail industry will start shuttering their doors," Topo Padilla, President of the Golden State Bail Agents Association told NPR.